OWASP/www-chapter-czech-republic/index.md

 Upcoming Events
 ---------------
-Dear OWASP fellows, we are thrilled to invite you to our upcoming OWASP Meetup, hosted at Livesport office in Prague on December 19th, 2024, starting at 6:00 PM.
-This evening promises to be filled with valuable insights, as we’ll feature at least two thought-provoking talks by experts in the field, along with plenty of time for networking and discussions with fellow security enthusiasts.
+Dear OWASP fellows, we are thrilled to invite you to our upcoming OWASP Meetup, which will be hosted at the Livesport office in Prague on December 19th, 2024, starting at 6:00 PM.

+This evening promises to be filled with valuable insights.
+We’ll feature at least two thought-provoking talks by experts in the field, along with plenty of time for networking and discussions with fellow security enthusiasts.

 Further details, including the registration form, are available on [Eventbrite](https://www.eventbrite.com/e/owasp-czech-chapter-meeting-registration-1111384142889).
 Don’t miss this chance to stay updated and engage with the latest trends in cybersecurity.
 We look forward to welcoming you there!